Welcome to Thirlmere, home of great water!

 - car parking: There are a number of pay and display car parks around the reservoir.
 Those at Swirls, Legburthwaite, Armboth and Dobgill have toilet facilities.
 Toilet blocks are usually closed overnight and may be closed if it’s icy, because the pipes can freeze.

-And remember the weather can change very quickly in the Lake District, so take a waterproof or a change of clothes.
+Remember the weather can change very quickly in the Lake District, so take a waterproof or a change of clothes.

 Open all day every day.
 For more information contact our team in Thilmere on 01768 772 334 (During office Hours)